Engin-Boot/no-oggy-in-cs-venkatesh-cs/README.md

 ## Intention

-I don't like Oggy because I think he's not the right role model for kids.Removing him
+I don't like Oggy because I think he's not the right role model for kids

 ## Method